fastrgv/RufasCube/README.md

 # RufasCube
-RufasCube...looks like a rubic cube but it's a slider, not a twister
+RufasCube...looks like a rubic cube but it's a slider, not a twister.
+A puzzle that runs on Mac OS-X and GNU Linux.

 # RufasCube v 2.61 beta  13jan2016